Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/SmartContracts.md

 ## [**03m**] 🌃 After Class: Read the Docs

-- **When you've completed the tutorial, push your code to a new GitHub repository, then submit your repo on Gradescope under the assignment named [[Day 7] Your First Token](https://www.gradescope.com/courses/160564/assignments/661918).**
+- **When you've completed the tutorial, visit [Gradescope] and click on the assignment titled [[Day 7] Your First Token](https://www.gradescope.com/courses/160564/assignments/662647).
+Upload the `Token.json` file, located in the build directory of your `token` project.
+You MUST successfully run brownie compile inside of the token directory for this file to exist!**

 - **Spend at least `30 minutes` reviewing the [Brownie Documentation](https://eth-brownie.readthedocs.io/en/stable/#features).** Get familiar with the features.
 Be sure to write down any questions you have so we can discuss them together during the next class!